Supreme Court rejects prosecutor's push to fast-track ruling in Trump election subversion case

 Justice Department policy prohibits the indictment of a sitting president.
 Though there’s no such bar against prosecution for a former commander in chief, lawyers for Trump say that he cannot be charged for actions that fell within his official duties as president — a claim that prosecutors have vigorously rejected.

-Trump faces charges accusing him of working to overturn the results of the 2020 election he lost to Democrat Joe Biden before the violent riot by his supporters at the U.S. Capitol.
+Trump faces charges accusing him of working to overturn the results of the 2020 election he lost to Democrat Joe Biden before the violent riot at the Capitol.
 He has denied any wrongdoing.

 The high court still could act quickly once the appeals court issues its decision.
 A Supreme Court case usually lasts several months, but on rare occasions, the justices shift into high gear.